 WHO and the health authorities of the various countries are very vigilant about monitoring the epidemic and precautions are to be taken with great attention.
 The peak of the epidemic varies from country to country and the date of the onset of the health crisis.
 The World Health Organization, WHO, recommends following precautionary health measures in accordance with local instructions from each country.

 We must keep the “barrier gestures” for many more months.

 What boundaries are opened with coronavirus to travel?

-The evolution of the situation is daily according to the progression of the epidemic, the success of periods of deconfinement in the different countries as well as the statements of the different governments.
-Some countries announce mandatory “fourteen” periods upon arrival in the country, but exemptions can be extended as they go along.
+The evolution of the situation is daily according to the progression of the epidemic, vaccination campaigns, the success of periods of deconfinement in different countries as well as the statements of the various governments.
 Some destinations remain completely closed, such as China, which makes it very difficult to enter its territory with the requirement of 2 PCR tests of less than 48 hours, a strict quarantine once there and conditions of access almost limited to the family rapprochement of the Chinese.
+Australia also remains completely closed until September 2021.
 Regarding the opening of EU borders with countries outside the EU, the list of non-EU countries is regularly updated.
 Here are some of the European Union’s regularly updated sites:

 Check out the main information on theevolution of the health situation in the world following Coronavirus.

 Which countries are open for an international student during Coronavirus?

 The answer to this question changes daily.
 We invite you to go directly to the sites of the embassies of the country in which you wish to study or do an internship.
 You almost always have to show a negative PCR test for entry to a country.
 In broad terms, the countries of the European Union remain open for international students, with some of them the need for quarantine.
 You also need to do several PCR tests upon arrival in the country.
 Here are some examples of countries: